-Saturday, June 11th Day 13
+Saturday, June 11th Day 14 - The Churches of Rome and the Catacombs

-This morning after breakfast we will begin a half day tour of Christian Rome visiting a number of ancient churches and the Catacombs of St. Callixtus.
-Among the churches we'll be visiting today are:
+This morning after breakfast we began a tour of Christian Rome visiting a number of ancient churches and the Catacombs of St. Callixtus.
+Among the churches we visited are: